-Solution Increasing the share of renewable energy sources in global electricity generation Global target Triple renewable energy capacity by 2030, including increasing the share of renewable energy sources in global electricity generation to at least two-thirds by 2030 with the aim of full decarbonization by 2050, while reducing the share of fossil sources.
-High impact opportunities for action Expanding and upgrading the electricity grids to enable the integration of increasing amounts of renewable energy sources Incentivizing the deployment of renewable energy technologies and/or setting renewable energy targets or mandates as national contribution to the global target based on national circumstances Ending investments in new fossil fuel-based generation capacity and phasing down existing fossil fuel-based energy generation capacity, in a just and equitable manner, including by pricing or capping emissions from the electricity sector Addressing regulatory barriers to the deployment, scale up, and use of renewable energy technologies, including grid infrastructure and storage.
-Impact Deploying wind and solar energy in particular offer substantial potential and could reduce net emissions by about 8 GtCO2eq in 2030 relative to a baseline that reflects current (2015-19) policies.
-Accommodating the electrification of major portions of the economy, the decarbonisation of the power sector is a prerequisite for the decarbonization of the transport, industry, and buildings sectors.
+Solution Increasing the share of renewable energy sources in global electricity generation Global target Triple renewable energy capacity by 2030, including increasing the share of renewable energy sources in global electricity generation to at least two-thirds by 2030 with the aim of full decarbonization by 2050, while phasing out unabated fossil fuels in line with the best available science and as part of a just and equitable transition.
+High-impact opportunities for action Expand and upgrade the electricity grids to enable the integration of increasing amounts of renewable energy sources.
+Incentivize the deployment of renewable energy technologies and/or setting renewable energy targets or mandates as national contribution to the global target based on national circumstances.
+End investments in new fossil fuel-based generation capacity and phasing down existing fossil fuel-based generation capacity and phasing down existing fossil fuel-based energy generation capacity, in a just and equitable manner, including by pricing or capping emissions from the electricity sector.
+Address regulatory barriers to the deployment, scale up, and use of renewable energy technologies, including grid infrastructure and storage.
+Impact Deploying wind and solar energy in particular offer substantial potential and could reduce net emissions by about 8 gigatons of equivalent carbon dioxide in 2030 relative to a baseline that reflects current (2015-19) policies.
+Accommodating the electrification of major portions of the economy, the decarbonization of the power sector is a prerequisite for the decarbonization of the transport, industry, and buildings sectors.
 Feasibility Renewables and energy storage technologies are generally mature, available, and quickly decreasing in cost.
 Their scaled-up deployment, along with targeted and scaled-up efforts to enhance energy efficiency, can accelerate the transformation of the electricity sector.
 While appropriate renewable energy technologies will be highly context-specific, key technologies (e.g., solar, wind) have become price competitive with fossil fuel-based electricity generation in many geographies and will become increasingly feasible over time.
-Challenges and barriers Regulatory hurdles, high upfront capital costs (particularly in developing countries), perceived investment risks (higher risks for investors in new markets), the amount of land required, and the need for public acceptance.
-Lack of accessible support for electricity sector transition in developing countries.
-Negative social impacts of plant shutdowns, such as the loss of jobs and livelihoods.
-The need for clean firm power (i.e., clean power sources that can be dispatched as needed) to complement large-scale deployment of wind and solar resources, energy storage, and expanded transmission infrastructure.
+Challenges and barriers Regulatory hurdles, high upfront capital costs (particularly in developing countries), perceived investment risks (higher risks for investors in new markets), the amount of land required, and the need for public acceptance Lack of accessible support for electricity sector transition in developing countries Negative social impacts of plant shutdowns, such as the loss of jobs and livelihoods The need for clean firm power (i.e., clean power sources that can be dispatched as needed) to complement large-scale deployment of wind and solar resources, energy storage, and expanded transmission infrastructure.